vuejs/apollo/README.md

 }
 ```

-You can also tell vue-apollo that some components not used in a `router-view` (and thus not in vue-router `matchedComponents`) need to be prefetched, with the `willPrefetch` method:
+You can also tell vue-apollo that some components not used in a `router-view` (and thus, not in vue-router `matchedComponents`) need to be prefetched, with the `willPrefetch` method:

 ```javascript
 import { willPrefetch } from 'vue-apollo'